 We are looking for this year’s cohort of Fellows who want to tell bold and important stories.

-Storytelling has always been an integral part of the human experience and our Incubator Labs are structured to help you take your story to the next level.
-Through candid discussion and structured working sessions, our Incubator Labs bring together creative leaders and experienced storytellers with Saul Zaentz Fellows to encourage risk-taking and boundary-pushing, to help identify and solve production challenges, and to foster community and collaboration.
+Storytelling has always been an integral part of the human experience and StoryLab is structured to help you take your story to the next level.
+Through candid discussion and structured working sessions, StoryLab brings together creative leaders and experienced storytellers with Saul Zaentz Fellows to encourage risk-taking and boundary-pushing, to help identify and solve production challenges, and to foster community and collaboration.

-- After an informal meeting of Fellows and mentors on Friday evening, Story Lab kicks off Saturday morning with a formal pitching session – with each Fellow pitching to a panel of Industry Experts.
+- After an informal meeting of Fellows and mentors on Thursday evening, Story Lab kicks off with a formal pitching session on Friday morning– with each Fellow pitching to a panel of Industry Experts.
 Following the pitching session, Fellows will work together in small groups and one-to-one with industry mentors.
 Sunday morning gives everyone the opportunity to make their pitch again and identify what next steps they should be making in the development of their project.

-- The Development Lab divides Fellows into three segments – Documentary, Narrative or Early Development – depending upon the nature of their project.
-Led by relevant industry mentors, the three segments will run concurrently during the weekend, with key overlapping intersections built in to support not only project specific growth, but to help foster a collaborative community between Fellow filmmakers.
+The Development Labs divide Fellows into three segments – Documentary Lab, Narrative Production Lab and Early Development Lab – depending upon the nature of their project.
+Led by relevant industry mentors, the Development Labs and the Screenplay Lab will run concurrently, with key overlapping intersections built in to support not only project specific growth, but to help foster a collaborative community between Fellow filmmakers.

 Each year, the Saul Zaentz Innovation Fund makes seed capital grants for selected projects.
 By helping artists turn their ideas into stories, seed grants opens new doors for underrepresented people to speak their truths and gives life to the artistic voices of Baltimore.

-Applications for seed grants for this cohort of Fellows will open on February 15 and close on March 15.
-Funding decisions will be announced on March 31.
+Applications for seed grants for this cohort of Fellows will open on November 1, 2021 and close on January 7, 2022.
+Funding decisions will be announced in March 2022.